Skip to main content

 Heather McLean

-Heather McLean began working at the IDNR as the Illinois Nature Preserves Commission (INPC) GPSI in 2022.
+Heather McLean worked at the IDNR as the Illinois Nature Preserves Commission (INPC) GPSI from 2022 -2024.
 Heather is originally from Nova Scotia, Canada.
 She has a degree in Biology from Wagner College (Staten Island, NY).
-She is currently studying for her master's degree in Environmental Studies, with a concentration in Policy and Sustainable Development, from the University of Illinois Springfield.
-She is also obtaining her certification in Geospatial Information Systems (GIS).
-As a GPSI, Heather has many responsibilities, including updating the Nature Preserves, Land and Water Reserves, and Natural Heritage Landmarks in the INPC database.
+She earned her master's degree in Environmental Studies, with a concentration in Policy and Sustainable Development, from the University of Illinois Springfield.
+She also obtained her certification in Geospatial Information Systems (GIS).
+As a GPSI, Heather had many responsibilities, including updating the Nature Preserves, Land and Water Reserves, and Natural Heritage Landmarks in the INPC database.
 She also takes advantage of field opportunities to gain hands on experience.
 In her free time she enjoys golfing, reading, and spending quality time with her friends and family.
-Heather played college golf at Wagner College and is currently playing for the UIS Prairie Stars.
+Heather played college golf at Wagner College and for the UIS Prairie Stars.

 Megan Jacobsen

-Megan Jacobsen began her internship with the Natural Heritage Database Program in 2021.
-Megan has a degree in Natural Science (BA), and is earning a degree in Environmental Studies with a focus in Policy and Sustainable Development (MA), while obtaining a certification for Geospatial Information Systems (GIS).
-As a GPSI, Megan works to keep the endangered and threatened species database up-to-date and organized, as well as taking opportunities to help with field work around the state.
-As part of her capstone project, Megan is working to write species status assessments for some of the rarest plants in Illinois, including silvery bladderpod and prairie dandelion.
+Megan Jacobsen interned with the Natural Heritage Database Program from 2021-2023.
+Megan has a degree in Natural Science (BA), and earned a degree in Environmental Studies with a focus in Policy and Sustainable Development (MA), as well as a certification for Geospatial Information Systems (GIS).
+As a GPSI, Megan worked to keep the endangered and threatened species database up-to-date and organized and she took many opportunities to help with field work around the state.
+Megan's capstone project was to write species status assessments for some of the rarest plants in Illinois, including silvery bladderpod and prairie dandelion.
 In her spare time, Megan enjoys spending time with friends, traveling, and seeking out new opportunities wherever she goes.
+Megan works for the Illinois Environmental Protection Agency in Storm Water Permitting.

 Isabella Newingham

 Isabella Newingham interned as the Aquatic Ecology and State Wildlife Action Plan GPSI from 2021-2023.
 Isabella has a Bachelor's degree in Biology from Millikin University and a Master’s degree in Environmental Science with a Sustainable Development and Policy concentration from the University of Illinois Springfield.
 As a GPSI, she assisted with the 2022 Minor Revision of the Illinois Wildlife Action Plan and the development and implementation of the IDNR’s Species Recovery Process.
 During her time as a GPSI, she was able to complete multiple Species Status Assessments of SGCN species and assist with the development of Standards and Guidelines for the three phases of the Species Recovery Process.
-She is now employed at the Environmental Protection Agency in the Bureau of Air, Air Pollution Control Section.
+She is now employed at IDNR in the Office of Realty and Capital Planning in the Consultation Section.
 Isabella enjoys spending her time with her two daughters and exercising.

 Samantha Scalice